top of page

 Hellenistic Period (Greek Rule) 333–167 BC

 • 333 BC – Alexander the Great defeats the Persian Empire and sets out to conquer the world.
-After his sudden death in 323 BC, the Greek Empire is divided.
-During this period, the Bible is translated into Greek (the Septuagint).
+After his sudden death in 323 BC, the Greek Empire was divided into several successor states.
+During this period, the Bible was translated into Greek (the Septuagint).

 Hasmonean Period (Maccabean Rule) 167–63 BC

 • 167 BC – When the Jews were prohibited from practicing Judaism, and their temple was desecrated as part of an effort to impose Greek-oriented culture and customs on the entire population, the Jews revolted.
 First led by Mattathias of the priestly Hasmonean family and then by his son Judah the Maccabee, the Jews subsequently entered Jerusalem and purified the temple.
-This purification of the temple is remembered by the Jewish Holiday, Hanukkah (164 BC).
+This purification of the temple is commemorated by the Jewish holiday of Hanukkah (164 BC).

 Roman Period (Roman Rule) 63 BC–313 AD

-• 63 BC – Jerusalem is captured by Roman general Pompey.
+• 63 BC – Roman general Pompey captures Jerusalem.

 • 37 BC–4 BC – Herod, Roman vassal king, rules the Land of Israel.
 He enlarges the Temple Mount and rebuilds the temple.
 He also builds other monumental projects, including Caesarea, Herodian, Cave of the Patriarchs, and Masada.